How To Create, Declare, Initialize and Display Bind Variables in PL/SQL

 Execute the above command and that will show you the list of all the bind variables that you have declared in your session.

-To see the definition of bind variable.
+See the definition of bind variable.

 Variable command can also show you the definition of any bind variable created in the session.
 By definition I mean the data type and data width of the variable.
 To see the definition of the bind variable you have to write the keyword VARIABLE followed by the name of the bind variable in question.